nk1433/trade-dashboard-backend/README.md

 - [ Ref ] - For daily sync kindly check the syncup already happened or not.
 - [ Ref ] - To reduce Read/Write cost, take the sync locally and import the data directly through mongo compass
+- [ Func ] - Add one more column called +-4% moves in last 21 days
+- [ Func ] - Add one more column dollar volume trade value -> closePrice * volume